dishacs000/dishacs000/README.md

 Pursuing bachelor of technology in computer science and engineering </div>

-- 🔭 I’m currently working on my mini project - EXPENSE TRACKER USING OCR
+-  I’m currently working on my mini project - EXPENSE TRACKER USING OCR

-- ❓ Ask me about anything related to web development
+-  Enhancing my skills on C++

-- ⚡ Fun fact: I use tabs over spaces
+-  First solve the problem, then write the code!

 <br/>